Fair Trade Standards

 Price and Premium Information

-A complete list of Fair Trade Premium amounts and Fair Trade Minimum Prices for all products currently certified by Fair Trade Certified.
+A complete list of Fair Trade Premium amounts and Fair Trade Minimum Prices for all products we currently certify.
 Products with special price terms are further explained in Special Price and Premium Terms.

 Special Price and Premium Terms